 Blend the ingredients (except for the oil) in your high-speed blender.
 Place a pan on your stovetop at medium temp and heat a tsp coconut oil.
 Lower the heat and slowly pour 1/4 cup of the batter into the pan.
 Once the bottom side reaches the desired consistency, flip it to cook the other side for a minute or so.
 Take the pancake out of the pan with the help of a spatula, place it on a small plate, and pour another 1/4 cup of the batter.
 Repeat with the remaining batter.

 *I like soy milk for these pancakes.
 Coconut, oat, and cashew milk would all work as well.
-If you want extra savory, I would experiment with this coconut-curry milk.
-I have not used this to make the pancakes but they are delicious in cauliflower-chickpea dishes, and I think it would make these pancakes savory and yummy.
+If you want extra savoury, I would experiment with this coconut-curry milk.
+I have not used this to make the pancakes but they are delicious in cauliflower-chickpea dishes, and I think it would make these pancakes savoury and yummy.

 SWEET MUNGBEAN PANCAKES